 This SIM card will not work if your phone is locked.

-If you are interested in purchasing a Thailand SIM card in advance, getting a discount and avoiding the queues, check the details and read the reviews on klook.com (affiliate link).
-I might add, when you visit klook.com take a look around for the discount Thailand trips, tour and activities tickets.
+If you are interested in purchasing a Thailand SIM card in advance, getting a discount and avoiding the queues, check the details and read the reviews on klook.com.
+I might add, when you visit klook.com take a look around for the discounted Thailand trips, tours and activities tickets.